-The Annapurna Base Camp Trek is a wonderful way to get to know Nepal’s culture, people and nature.
+The Annapurna Base Camp Trek, also known as the Annapurna Sanctuary trek, is a wonderful way to get to know Nepal’s culture, people and nature.

 South of Annapurna I, the tenth highest mountain on the planet, in the beating heart of an amphitheater of amazing peaks called the “Sanctuary”, lies the Annapurna Base Camp.
 The Annapurna Base Camp is east of the deep gorge of the Kali Gandaki river and at the end of the long Modi Khola valley at a height of 4,130m.
 It is also the starting point for extreme mountaineering adventures or, commonly speaking, the ultimate goal of all those trekkers who want to live an unforgettable experience in close contact with nature.
 The Annapurna Base Camp is one of the most beautiful treks in the world.